Calculators

 =================

-No 2) This one is useful for working out flow-rates, from temperature differences and Heat (kWatts).
+No 2) This one is useful for estimating flow-rates, from temperature differences and Heat (kWatts).
 For example, if the temperature rises by 5° as it passes through a heat pump, and the heat delivered is 5kW, then the flow-rate would be around 14 litres/minute.
 Also see teaching tool.

 =================